DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 ### Other technical aspects

-The server runs on a Raspberry Pi 4 8GB, with Fedora Workstation aarch64 (ARM64).
+The servers run on workstation multimedia Windows 11 PCs.

 The AdGuard Home update channel in use is the Beta channel (As opposed to Stable or Nightly).

-Average uptime is more than 23h55min per day, but is not close enough to 24h00min00sec to be suited for life-or-death scenarios.
+Average uptime for `dandelionsprout.` is more than 23h55min per day, but is not close enough to 24h00min00sec to be suited for life-or-death scenarios.
+The uptime for `dandelionsprout2.` has not been calculated yet.

-The secondary/failover addresses' uptime (which run on Windows 11 x64) is around 16h00min per day, and should **only** be used in a duo with the regular server.

 ### Known problems